|

 with the risk that something unpredictable and unavoidable

 will arise.
-"If this pressure, along with staff shortages,
+"If this pressure, along with staff

-constant vilification and relatively poor pay, also
+shortages, constant vilification and relatively

-job?", asked John
+anyone want the job?", asked John

 Calling for support for staff in child protection